Is there anything more magical than a cross-country road trip?

 If you choose to camp instead of staying in hotels/Airbnbs, you will save a lot of money, but the trade-off is that you will have to set up and break down your camp each day.

-- Reserve your weekend and popular destinations in advance – To find the balance between spontaneity and frustration, I recommend booking lodging and camping for all your weekends and popular destinations early so you are sure to have a place to stay.
-During the week, you will probably be okay reserving the day before (for lodging) or not at all (camping).
+- Reserve your weekends and popular destinations in advance – To find the balance between spontaneity and frustration, I recommend booking lodging and camping for all your weekends and popular destinations early so you are sure to have a place to stay.
+During the week, you will probably be okay with reserving the day before (for lodging) or not at all (camping).

 - Stay with family and friends along your route – This is one of the most fun parts of a road trip!
 We love reaching out to family and friends along our route to see if they have a bed or floor space we can use for a night or two.
 Not only does this save us money, but it makes for memorable experiences!